krzysiekkolodziej/ADRP-project/README.md

 # ADRP-project
-Project from the university subject Data analysis in R and Python
+Project for the university subject Data analysis in R and Python